-GRANT WRITING CAPACITY: The lead organization, Office of the Public Defender, Sixth Judicial Circuit, and its partner, WestCare Gulfcoast-Florida, Inc. guarantee that a full grant application, in response to RFA02L04GN1, will be provided to the County by March 30, 2020, to allow for a full final review and submission by the County.
+GRANT WRITING CAPACITY: The lead organization, Office of the Public Defender, Sixth Judicial Circuit, and its partner, WestCare GulfCoast-Florida, Inc., guarantee that a full grant application, in response to RFA06H16GS1, will be provided to the County by September 14, 2016, to allow for a full final review and submission by the County.
 WestCare will assign a full-time grant writer to the project who has extensive experience leading the preparation of state and federal grant applications, including several federal grant applications written in partnership with the Sixth Judicial Circuit for Pinellas County.
 A full-time staff member from the Office of the Public Defender, Sixth Judicial Circuit, will also be assigned to assist with grant preparation activities.
-Both the lead organization and WestCare have extensive experience administering local, state, and federal grants.
+Both the lead organization and its partners have extensive experience administering local, state, and federal grants.